 From November until February students embark on a thematic project which allows them to explore and develop ideas in portrait, still life, or landscape genres, or a combination of these.
 Students may choose to work in fine art and/or commercial contexts as appropriate.
 The development of this work will culminate in a number of photographic outcomes.
 During this period student’s work is tracked and monitored to ensure that in preparatory stages the assessment criteria are effectively addressed.

-The year commences in June after the AS exam are completed.
+The year commences in June after the Year 12 coursework is completed.
 During this ‘summer plan’ period students tackle a series of teacher-led exercises based on the theme of ‘Viewpoints’, which allow students to work in portrait, still-life and landscape genres.
+In this second half of the summer term students are given the opportunity to produce some film work and develop skills in editing and the use of sound.
+Students can then continue the course either focusing on stills photography or film work or a mixture of the two.
 During this period, students begin to devise personal projects that they will continue over the summer holidays and during which time they produce at least one sustained photographic sequence.

-In the autumn term students continue to develop personal themes and ideas and to devise a suitable topic for their personal study.
-This 3000 word essay explores an aspect of photography that relates to their practical enquiries.
-As well as preparatory work that demonstrates development, experimentation and recording students will also be working on realised, sustained photographic work that they will exhibit at an end of year show in December.
+In the autumn term students continue to develop personal themes and ideas and to devise a suitable topic for their Personal Study.
+This 1500 - 3000 word essay explores an aspect of photography that relates to their practical enquiries.
+As well as preparatory work that demonstrates development, experimentation and recording students will also be working on realised, sustained photographic film work that they will exhibit at an end of year show in December/January.

-Students will complete their personal studies during the Christmas holidays and finalise their coursework submissions during the period between the start of the spring term and February when they will be given the A2 exam paper.
-As with AS, students develop and explore ideas in response to a given theme.
+Students will complete their Personal Studies during the Christmas holidays and finalise their coursework submissions during the period between the start of the spring term and February when they will be given the A2 exam paper from which students develop and explore ideas in response to a given theme.
 Again this work is tracked and monitored by the department.
 This preparatory work culminates in a 15 hour exam during which time students compile and present responses.